 Eosinophilic esophagitis (EoE) is a growing type of food allergy characterized by swelling of the esophagus associated with the accumulation of a type of white blood cell called eosinophils.
 EoE diagnosis is dependent upon an endoscopy followed by removing small pieces of the esophagus, which are then examined for the presence of high levels of eosinophils and associated damage.
 EoE can often cause debilitating symptoms such as food impaction and digestive distress, and result in restricted diets, and a reduced quality of life.

 ‘Use of Esophageal String Test to Understand Symptoms, Inflammation and Function in EoE’

-Glenn Furuta, MD, Children’s Hospital Colorado
+Calies Menard-Katcher, MD, MSCS, Children’s Hospital of Colorado

 Researchers from the Broad Institute of MIT and Harvard, its partner institutions and Yale School of Medicine have launched an initiative to tackle the science of food allergies.
 The Food Allergy Science Initiative (FASI), centered at the Broad, taps the combined resources of participating academic and research institutions to help answer key scientific questions surrounding food allergies, the causes of which remain little-understood.

 FASI aims to accelerate research into this field and enable the development of new diagnostics and treatments through a coordinated effort that brings together specialists from a variety of disciplines including immunology, gastroenterology, microbiology, computational biology, molecular biology and genetics, as well as bioengineering to tackle key questions related to food allergy.
 The FASI scientific team is leveraging the Broad’s expertise in genomics and single-cell technologies to tackle five fundamental questions about food sensitivities: